-A Glenview-based developer is pursuing a lawsuit against PNC Bank, claiming the bank didn’t play fair, costing the developer millions of dollars, forcing him into bankruptcy and causing the loss of a property slated for condominiums on Chicago's North Side.
+A Glenview-based developer's lawsuit against PNC Bank - in which he claimed the bank didn’t play fair, costing him millions of dollars, forcing him into bankruptcy and causing the loss of a property slated for condominiums on Chicago's North Side -

-George Bahramis filed suit March 25 in Cook County Circuit Court against PNC Bank, saying the bank breached its contract, breached its duty of good faith, enjoyed unjust enrichment, violated the Illinois Fairness in Lending Act and violated federal law by discriminating against certain borrowers.
+Bahramis had filed suit March 25, 2015, in Cook County Circuit Court against PNC Bank, saying the bank breached its contract, breached its duty of good faith, enjoyed unjust enrichment, violated the Illinois Fairness in Lending Act and violated federal law by discriminating against certain borrowers.

-On May 15, the bank asked the court for permission to transfer the case to U.S. District Court in Chicago, saying the suit involves citizens of different states – PNC Bank is based in Delaware – and because the suit invokes federal law.
-Otherwise, the bank has not yet responded to Bahramis’ allegations.
+In May 2015, the case was transferred to U.S. District Court in Chicago, as the suit involved citizens of different states – PNC Bank is based in Delaware – and because the suit invoked federal law.

-The suit stems from August 2007, when National City Bank agreed to loan $22 million to Bahramis’ company, Belmont & Hudson LLC.
-Bahramis executing a promissory note for $5.3 million.
+The suit stemmed from August 2007, when National City Bank agreed to loan $22 million to Bahramis’ company, Belmont & Hudson LLC.
+Bahramis executed a promissory note for $5.3 million.

 The loan was for the development of a condominium building at 3177 N. Hudson Ave., near West Belmont Avenue and Lake Shore Drive in Chicago’s Lakeview East neighborhood.
 Bahramis said National City dispersed only a quarter of the loan, before the financially troubled bank was bought by PNC Bank in October 2008.